 - A minimum of 25% to 30% of spare storage capacity is required for a 2-node cluster.

-- Note that in a 2-node cluster, the protection method will be RAID-1 and if a node fails, the surviving node will continue to operate with a single object’s component.
+- Note that in a 2-node cluster, the protection method will be RAID 1.
+If a node fails, the surviving node will continue to operate with a single object’s component.

-- When defining CPU and memory capacity, consider the minimum capacity that is needed to satisfy the VM requirements while in a failed state.
+- When defining CPU and memory capacity, consider the minimum capacity required to satisfy the VM requirements while in a failed state.

 - The general recommendation is to size a cluster to operate below 50% of the max CPU required, taking in consideration the projected growth in consumption.

 Figure 5.
 CPU capacity planning

 Our measurements indicate that a regular T1 link can satisfy the network bandwidth requirements for the communications between Data Nodes <> vCenter Server and Data Nodes <> Witness Appliances.
 However, for the purpose of adapting the solution to different service level requirements, it is important to understand in more details the requirements for:

 - Normal cluster operations